zulip/zulip/docs/subsystems/performance.md

 ## Load profiles

-Whenever one's thinking about scalability and performance, it's important to understand the load profiles for production uses.
+When thinking about scalability and performance, it's important to understand the load profiles for production uses.

 Zulip servers typically involve a mixture of two very different types of load profiles:
-* Open communities like open source projects, online classes, etc. with large numbers of users, many of whom are idle.
+* Open communities like open source projects, online classes, etc. have large numbers of users, many of whom are idle.
 (Many of the others likely stopped by to ask a question, got it answered, and then didn't need the community again for the next year).
 Our own [chat.zulip.org](../contributing/chat-zulip-org.md) is a good